alinex/node-alinex/src/doc/filestructure.md

 config        // configuration
 locale        // localization
 data          // static files
-  ftp         // for ftp server
-    <theme>   // or use 'default'
   www         // for webserver
     <theme>   // or use 'default'
   mail        // for mail